modular-magician/terraform-provider-google-beta/website/docs/r/service_usage_consumer_quota_override.html.markdown

 * `dimensions` -
   (Optional)
   If this map is nonempty, then this override applies only to specific values for dimensions defined in the limit unit.

+* `admin_override_ancestor` -
+  (Optional)
+  The resource name of the ancestor that requested the override.
+For example: `organizations/12345` or `folders/67890`.
+Used by admin overrides only.

 * `force` -
   (Optional)